RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/redis-flash.md

 docker run -d --cap-add sys_resource --name rp -p 8443:8443 -p 12000:12000 redislabs/redis:latest
 ```

-## Step 2: Setup a Cluster and Enable Redis on Flash
+## Step 2: Set up a Cluster and Enable Redis on Flash

 Direct your browser to https://localhost:8443/ on the host machine to
 see the Redis Enterprise Software web console.
 Simply click the